Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Convex Adversarial Training

-\subsection{The convex adversarial training formulation}
+\subsection{The Convex Adversarial Training Formulation}

-While PGD adversaries have been considered ``universal'' in the literature, adversarial training with PGD adversaries has several limitations.
+While adversarial training with PGD adversaries has demonstrated some success, this approach suffers from several limitations.
 Since the optimization landscapes are generally non-concave over the perturbation $\Delta$, there is no guarantee that PGD will find the true worst-case adversary.
-Furthermore, traditional adversarial training solves complicated bi-level minimax optimization problems, exacerbating the instability of non-convex ANN training.
+Furthermore, traditional adversarial training solves complicated bi-level min-max optimization problems, exacerbating the instability of non-convex ANN training.
 Our experiments show that back-propagation gradient methods can struggle to converge when solving \cref{eq:robust_general}.
 Moreover, solving the bi-level optimization \cref{eq:robust_general} requires an algorithm with a computationally cumbersome nested loop structure.
 To conquer such difficulties, we leverage \cref{THM:PILANCI} to re-characterize \cref{eq:robust_general} as robust, convex upper-bound problems that can be efficiently solved globally.

 We first develop a result about adversarial training involving general convex loss functions.
 The connection between the convex training objective and the non-convex ANN loss function holds only when the linear constraints in \cref{eq:convex_general} are satisfied.
 For adversarial training, we need this connection to hold at all perturbed data matrices $X+\Delta\in\gX$.
 Otherwise, if some matrix $X+\Delta$ violates the linear constraints, then this perturbation $\Delta$ can correspond to a low convex objective value but a high actual loss.
 To ensure the correctness of the convex reformulation throughout $\gX$, we introduce some robust constraints below.